 To foster a broader understanding of the contributions of persons of African descent in all fields of music and in the cultural arts.

-Foremost amongst NANM programs are our programs and activities which involve our youth membership.
-These include NANM’s national Junior and Youth Divisions, and Campus Branches comprised of collegiate young artists from colleges and universities all over the country.
+At the forefront of NANM’s agenda are programs and activities which involve our youth membership.
+These include NANM’s national Junior and Youth Divisions and Campus Branches comprised of collegiate young artists from colleges and universities all over the country.
 These young people participate in workshops and are presented in performances throughout each annual convention week.
 NANM holds a national convention in a different city each year, offering our membership an opportunity to participate in workshops, seminars, lectures, masterclasses, and performances.